paulgolter/blender-pipeline-integration/README.md

 > **_Note:_** We use [] notation here to assign a value to the key 'fruit' as you would do with dictionaries

 Notice that in the object properties panel you will find `fruit` showing up under the `Custom Properties` tab.
-So the command above is essentially the same as using the `bpy.ops.wm.properties_add()` operator that you can find at the top of the tab.
+So the command above is essentially the same as using the `bpy.ops.wm.properties_add()` Operator that you can find at the top of the tab.

 <img src="./res/images/property_str.jpg" style="width:400px;"/>